Roads in the United Kingdom: Signage

 Signage on the UK network conforms broadly to European norms, though a number of signs are unique to Britain and direction signs omit European route numbers.
-All length distances are shown in miles or yards, speed is in miles per hour whilst height and width restrictions are required to be shown in feet and inches (though the metric measurements may optionally also appear).
+All length distances are shown in miles or yards, speed is in miles per hour whilst height and width restrictions are required to be shown in feet and inches, though the metric measurements may optionally also appear.
 In September 2007 the European Commission ruled that the United Kingdom would never be required by them to convert signs to metric.

 The signage system currently in use was developed in the late 1950s and the early 1960s by the Anderson Committee, which established the motorway signing system, and by the Worboys Committee, which reformed signing for existing all-purpose (non-motorway) roads.
 It was introduced in 1965 and is governed by the Traffic Signs Regulations and General Directions.
 Signs may be of an informative, warning or instructional nature.

-Instructional signs are generally circular, warnings are triangular and informative signs are rectangular or square.
-Motorway informative signs use white text on a blue background, primary routes are indicated by green directional and distance signs with yellow text, whilst secondary roads use black text on a white background.
+Instructional signs are generally circular.
+Warnings are triangular.
+Informative signs are rectangular or square.
+Motorway informative signs use white text on a blue background.
+Primary routes are indicated by green directional and distance signs with yellow text.
+Secondary roads use black text on a white background.

+Electronic signage

+On 27 March 1972, the first motorway computer-controlled warning lights in the UK, with 59 miles on the M6 from Broughton, Lancashire to Barthomley, on the Cheshire boundary, and 26 miles on the M62 east of Whitefield, was switched on by Michael Heseltine and Charles Legh Shuldham Cornwall-Legh, 5th Baron Grey of Codnor at the headquarters of Cheshire Constabulary on Nuns Road.

+It was centred at a police computer centre at Westhoughton, that connected to police stations in Preston and Chester.
+The Chester site was soon be connected to the M53 and M57.
+Four other regional computer centres would be opened at Perry Barr near the M6, Scratchwood near the M1, at Hook near the M3, and at Almondsbury near the M4.
+Most British motorways would be covered by 1975.
+The system was designed by GEC and had taken five years to design.